-- Select a school counseling activity that specifically targets an academic, attendance or behavioral discrepancy - Identify academic gaps by subgroup (race, ethnicity, sex, grade, ELL, etc.) - Examples could include: - Students not meeting expected test scores or academic benchmarks - Students failing core-content courses - Students not on track for graduation - Identify attendance needs by subgroup or category (specified number of absences, early check-out or late arrival) - Examples could include: - Students who have demonstrated a pattern over time of excessive absences - Students within a particular subgroup that miss more days than other groups - A specific class or period during which higher absences are noted - Identify behavioral discrepancies by subgroups or offenses (peer conflict, bullying, aggression, site or time of offense, etc.) - Examples could include: - Students with two or more official discipline offenses recorded during the first term - Students with one or more discipline offenses recorded within a specific category (peer-on-peer conflict, aggressive behavior, disruptive behavior, etc.) - Students with three or more behavior referrals for behavior problems - Implementation of support services for students and families participating in the Gifted and Talented program
+- Select a school counseling activity that specifically targets an academic, attendance or behavioral discrepancy - Identify academic gaps by subgroup (race, ethnicity, sex, grade, ELL, etc.) - o Examples could include: - Students not meeting expected test scores or academic benchmarks - Students failing core-content courses - Students not on track for graduation - Identify attendance needs by subgroup or category (specified number of absences, early check-out or late arrival) - o Examples could include: - Students who have demonstrated a pattern over time of excessive absences - Students within a particular subgroup that miss more days than other groups - A specific class or period during which higher absences are noted - Student missing instruction due to tardies or "visiting" non classroom spaces - Identify discipline discrepancies by subgroups or offenses (peer conflict, bullying, aggression, site or time of offense, etc.) - o Examples could include: - Students with two or more official discipline offenses recorded during the first term - Students with one or more discipline offenses recorded within a specific category (peer-on-peer conflict, aggressive behavior, disruptive behavior, etc.) - Students with three or more behavior referrals for behavior problems - Gender gaps in discipline referrals